SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Simulation

 \subsection{Experimental setup}

-We run a variety of seeded test cases for each simulation for a 256-node network.
-We build upon the simulation code 'Sim.cpp'~\cite{simCode} mentioned in the Ripple White Paper~\cite{schwartz2014ripple}.
-At the onset of each simulated case, information originates at a random source node while all other nodes are unaware of it.
-For subsequent information propagation we simulate only for valid transactions.
-An invalid transaction originating at a source node is not forwarded by the other genuine nodes and it thus dies down immediately. \footnote{While this is valid only for our proposed approach SimK, we extend it to the current approach by Ripple, SimC for comparison purposes.} Meanwhile, a valid transaction is forwarded by all genuine nodes that receive it.
-All malicious nodes attempt to throttle such a transaction's propagation by not forwarding it.
-We do so by simulating the throttling of transactions, which is the worst possible malicious behaviour a node can demonstrate for any transaction that uses public key cryptography.
-Since the simulation is at a transaction and proposal level\footnote{We simulate for 'a' transaction which can be extended to 'all' transactions}, a lesser malicious behaviour where malicious nodes partially throttle information and/ or selectively throttle information is still possible for other transactions.
+{ We} run a variety of seeded test cases for each simulation on a 256-node network.
+We build upon Ripple's~\cite{schwartz2014ripple} 'Sim.cpp'~\cite{simCode}.
+Each case begins with information originating at a random source node.
+All other nodes are unaware of it.
+We simulate information propagation {\bf (IP)} which is core to our paper and the base arguments in our security model (Section~\ref{subsec:formalAnalysis}).
+Propagation of only valid transactions occurs because an invalid transaction is not forwarded by other genuine nodes {\bf (GNs)} and it dies down\footnote{This is valid only for our approach SimK.
+We extend it to the current Ripple system SimC for comparison.}.
+A valid transaction is forwarded by all GNs receiving it. {\em Given the scope of our paper (IP) and our security model}, we consider vulnerabilities at a network layer.
+Thus malicious nodes attempt to throttle or drop transactions.
+We simulate the dropping of transactions, the worse out of message throttling and dropping.
+The simulation is at a transaction and proposal level\footnote{We simulate for 'a' transaction.
+Extendable to 'all' transactions.} Selective, partial or complete throttling of messages is still possible for other transactions.

-For a node to arrive at a consensus on the transaction, at least $80\%$ of its UNL has to agree on it in SimC and SimRM, while this threshold is varied and graded over time (and thus information overlap) for SimK, our proposed approach.
-Finally, the simulation verifies that the system comes to a right consensus or if all genuine nodes have received the information depending on the simulation mode chosen.
-Several appropriate success metrics (not achieving which is failure) have been incorporated into the system and discussed with the possible simulation modes in Section~\ref{sec:5}.
+Another detail is that $80\%$ of a node's UNL has to agree on the transaction for consensus in SimC and SimRM.
+This threshold reduces over time (due to IP) for our approach SimK.
+The simulation verifies whether the system comes to a {\em right consensus} or if all GNs have received the information basis the mode chosen.
+Several success metrics (not achieving which is failure) are considered and discussed with simulation modes shortly here after.